MohammadAzhari/banking-ai-coach/next.md

-- handle the case of follow up messages with no transactions
+- enhance the design of the page
-- store messages in DB
+- make the test page takes the userId or {all} for admin
-- deploy
+- add image in meta tags
-- limit the option to be 20 letters
+- add seed transaction when register
-- make the ai talk in arabic
+- improve the registeration message with additional info